SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 [21:23:01] Starting 'default'...
 ```

-The minified assets can be found under the `tmp\deploy` directory.
+The minified assets can be found under the `temp\deploy` directory.

 ## Step 5: Deploy assets to Azure Storage
 Switch to the console of the `HelloWorld` project directory.